overture-stack/ego/README.md

 > <img align="left" src="ov-logo.png" height="90" hspace="0"/>
 > </div>
 >
-> *Ego is a vital service within the [Overture](https://www.overture.bio/) research software ecosystem.
-With our genomics data management solutions, scientists can significantly improve the lifecycle of their data and the quality of their research.
+> *Ego is a core component within the [Overture](https://www.overture.bio/) research software ecosystem.
 See our [related products](#related-products) for more information on what Overture can offer.*
 >
 >